-What’s your favorite camping game (leave it in the comments, especially if it’s not here so I can add it in and help others!)
+What’s are your favorite camping games (leave it in the comments, especially if it’s not here so I can add it in and help others!)

 Camping presents tons of opportunities to reconnect – why not take it to the next level and bring along some games to really get the laughs and conversation going!

 - Make sure you have the tools you need to fix almost anything in your camper for your next trip (so you don’t have to go back home!)

 - And even if you have to get something big fixed, check out this Guide to Mobile RV Repair.